holmen1/archinstall/dotfiles/nvim/README.md

 d - delete a file or directory
 i - show file details in popup window
-r - rename a file or directory b - rename the selected file or directory without the extension
+r - rename a file or directory y - copy the selected file or directory
-y - copy the selected file or directory
-x - cut the selected file or directory p - paste the selected file or directory
+p - paste the selected file or directory
 m - move the selected file or directory